Overturned semi-truck on a Missouri highway after a truck accident

 Improperly loaded or overweight cargo can cause a truck to jackknife, roll over, or lose its load on the highway.
 FMCSA regulations set specific weight limits and securement requirements for commercial cargo.
 Loading records can help determine whether the cargo was properly secured and whether the truck exceeded legal weight limits.

-Who Can Be Held Liable in a Missouri Truck Accident?
+Who Is Liable in a Missouri Truck Accident?

 One of the biggest advantages of working with an experienced truck accident attorney in Missouri is identifying all potentially liable parties.
 Unlike a car accident where fault typically falls on one driver, truck accident liability can spread across multiple parties: